ryan-f-b/mixedMessages/README.md

-# mixedMessages
 ## Mixed Messages Codecademy Project

-In this project, I have created a program to generate random (awful) jokes each time the program is ran
+In this project, I have created a program to generate random (awful) jokes each time the program is ran.

+Created using JavaScript.